US virus deaths top 3,100 in a single day for the first time

 “The reality is December and January and February are going to be rough times.
 I actually believe they are going to be the most difficult time in the public health history of this nation,” Dr. Robert Redfield, head of the Centers for Disease Control and Prevention, said Wednesday.

-Health authorities had warned that the numbers could fluctuate strongly before and after Thanksgiving, as they often do around holidays and weekends, when because of reporting delays, figures often drop, then rise sharply a few days later as state and local agencies catch up with the backlog.
+Health authorities had warned that the numbers could fluctuate strongly before and after Thanksgiving, as they often do around holidays and weekends.
+Because of reporting delays, the figures often drop, then rise sharply a few days later as state and local health agencies catch up with the backlog.

 Still, deaths, hospitalizations and cases in the U.S. have been on a fairly steady rise for weeks, sometimes breaking records for days on end.

+The American Health Care Association and the National Center for Assisted Living sent a letter Tuesday to the National Governors Association urging states to include nursing homes and similar institutions in the first round, noting that more than 100,000 residents have died from COVID-19.

+“A one-month delay in administering the vaccine at long term care facilities could cost more than 10,000 of our residents their lives.
+The speed of which states can vaccinate our residents has significant life or death consequences,” the letter said.

-Nationwide the coronavirus is blamed for over 270,000 deaths and about 14 million confirmed infections.
+Nationwide the coronavirus is blamed for over 270,000 deaths and 14 million confirmed infections.

 The U.S. recorded 3,157 deaths on Wednesday, according to the tally kept by Johns Hopkins University.
 That's more than the number of people killed on 9/11, and it shattered the old mark of 2,603, set on April 15, when the New York metropolitan area was the epicenter of the U.S. outbreak.